-Calreticulin in a ER chaperone that plays important roles in the folding of MHC class I molecules and a number of other glycoproteins.
-Our recent studies have defined the interactions of calreticulin with calcium, nucleotides and phospholipids and their functional effects upon MHC class I assembly and upon the phagocytosis of dying cells.
+Calreticulin in an ER chaperone that plays important roles in the folding of HLA-I molecules in the ER.
 Calreticulin itself becomes mutated in certain types of myeloproliferative neoplasms (MPN).
 A major current interest in our laboratory relates to the molecular mechanisms of cell transformation by the MPN mutant calreticulin as well as immune recognition of cells expressing MPN mutant calreticulin.
-We also study the molecular mechanisms by which calreticulin contributes to the maintenance of ER homeostasis under conditions where misfolded and insoluble glycoproteins accumulate.